6.24.6 Single-key input

 ekey>char ( u – u false | c true ) facility-ext “e-key-to-char”

-Convert keyboard event u into character c if possible.
-Note that non-ASCII characters produce false from both ekey>char and ekey>fkey.
+Convert keyboard event u into the ASCII char c.
+If that is possible, return c and true, otherise u and false.
 Instead of ekey>char, use ekey>xchar if available.

 ekey>fkey ( u1 – u2 f ) facility-ext “e-key-to-f-key”